kivattt/tutils2/README.md

 # Building
 `./compile.sh`\
-The built binaries will be located in `./bin/`
+The built binaries will be located in the `bin` directory

 # Installing
 ```console